19520-Group-Project/.github/profile/README.md

 This Github organisation and sub repositories aims to house and support the developement of the JLB prototype.

-The project is being managed with githubs own project management board system, this should allow for easier continuous management and then generation of items like Gantt Charts.
+The project is being managed with Githubs own project management board system, this should allow for easier continuous management and then generation of items like Gantt Charts.

 ## Useful Links
 <br>